 Our mothers were right to warn us, as salmonella bacteria have the power to make you extremely sick, and occasionally even dead.

-Children are the most at risk of developing salmonella, and eggs are one of the easiest ways that it can spread, especially when eaten raw or undercooked.
+Children are the most at risk of developing salmonella, and they're are one of the easiest ways that it can spread, especially when eaten raw or undercooked.

 The widespread media publicity about salmonella infections around the country has caused many people to be concerned enough to take eggs permanently off their plate.

-The second part of the scary story about eggs is cholesterol.
+The second part of the scary story is the cholesterol.
 The American Heart Association's guidelines for dietary cholesterol are about 300 mg per day, and because one egg can contain over 185 mg, many people see them as too big of a risk for their diets to handle.

 Are these risks so great that they outweigh the benefits of eating eggs?
 Frankly, we don't think so.

-The negative health effects of eggs have been greatly exaggerated and are out of touch with the reality of the actual full-body benefits of this natural food.
+The negative health effects have been greatly exaggerated and are out of touch with the reality of the actual full-body benefits of this natural food.

 Soon we'll look at the these health claims and others about eggs more carefully, but for now, let's take a moment to really understand what an egg is.